 Once you are at the dock and your boat is secure, you need to get out.
 Volunteers may need to help you.
 Your support crew can also help you, but they must be wearing PFDs to be allowed on the dock.
 With Covid restrictions in place, volunteers can not help you.
 Your support crew may help you, but they must be wearing PFDs to be allowed on the dock.
 You may be a bit unstable until you get your land-legs back.
 Gear stays in the boat at this point.
 There is limited capacity on the dock, so some people have to move onto land before the entire crew of a voyageur can disembark.

-Your boat will be labeled with your anticipated stop time time you are allowed out.
-If you change your mind and tell us, a new out time label will get printed for your boat.
+Your boat will be labeled with the time you are allowed out.
 It is not our responsibility to wake you up or remind you.
 Be self sufficient.

 Older Spot devices and Spots with cheap plans may need to be restarted in Carmacks.
 In fact, you may as well turn the things off once your boat is in the staging area and turn it back on once you start getting prepared for departure.
-If nothing else the gear checker will tell you to verify that it is on and tracking.
+If you head off into town, please turn off your tracker or leave it at the checkpoint.
+Otherwise the tracking software thinks you have paddled off downstream.
+The gear checker will tell you to verify your tracker is on before you leave.

 A volunteer will advise you when to move your boat down to the dock for departure.
 At congested times, things will be hectic.
 Voyageurs depart from their mooring position: they do not use the dock for departure.